brendanheywood/ghello/README.md

 # A project that basically brings the coolness of Trello to Github issues

-State goals:
+Project goals:

- - drag and drop issues between 'stacks'
+ - Bring drag and drop issues between 'stacks' and easy to see and use metaphor
  - edit issues, comments etc

-Implementation goals:
- - zero config - only conventions and leveragint the Github API
+ - zero config, only conventions and leveragint the Github API

- - implemented as a chrome plugin (but in a way to port easy to somewhere else too)
+Conventions:

  - A 'stack' is a tag with a format like 's1 Todo'
  - Any issue with multiple stack tags will be in the 'earliest' stack
- - A stack can have a colour
+ - A stack can have a colour (unlike Trello)
+ - A comment which includes a list can have [ ] and [x] to indicate done items

+Exclusions:

+ - Live updating
+ - Votes are left out for now (not sure on a convention?)